• Skip to primary navigation

 9. You can live in Kentucky or Tennesee, your pick

-If you decide to live off post at Fort Campbell, you can choose whether you want to live in Kentucky or Tennessee.
-Most people do pick Clarksville to live in, but some enjoy living in Oak Grove or Hopkinsville in Kentucky.
-There are plenty of options for off post living here.
+If you decide to live off-post at Fort Campbell, you can choose whether to live in Kentucky or Tennessee.
+Most people pick Clarksville, but some enjoy residing in Oak Grove or Hopkinsville in Kentucky.
+There are plenty of options for off-post living here.

 10. They need more bookstores

 This whole area needs more bookstores.
 That is my personal rant.
-We do have a Books-a-Million which actually has a great selection and a lot of amazing deals.
-But adding another one, plus another library would be great.
+We do have a Books-a-Million, which has a great selection and a lot of amazing deals.
+There is also a lovely used bookstore downtown, but adding another one, plus another library, would be great.
+As of April 2025, they will be opening a new bookstore near Exit 1.
+There have also been a few added to Hopkinsville since I originally wrote this article.

-If you do get orders to Fort Campbell, do some research on housing, look into things to do and know you can have a pretty amazing experience here if you want.
+If you do get orders to Fort Campbell, research housing, look into things to do, and know you can have a fantastic experience here.

 Filed Under: Duty Stations Tagged With: Fort Campbell, ft. campbell, Tennessee